MrMicrowaveOven/AlgorithmsCurriculum/negotiating/email-negotiations.md

 > grow.
 I know [company name] provides that environment, and I know I
 > would be a valuable asset to the [company] team.
 I look forward to
 > hearing from you!

+## Accepting or rejecting an offer

+**Accetpting an offer**

+Adeline,
+It is with great excitement that I accept the offer for the position of [role].
+I have included the signed offer letter.
+I have been communicating with the relocation company and am currently in the process of moving to [city].
+I expect to be settled in by the end of the month and ready to start in [timeline].
+I will contact you as my start date approaches.
+Please feel free to contact me if you have any questions.
+I look forward to my new position at [company].
+Cheers,
+Mary Barton

+Dear Jane,
+Thank you for your employment offer for the position of [role].
+I would like to reconfirm my acceptance of this position.
+I look forward to joining the [company] team and am confident in the contributions I will make to your organization.
+I am excited to apply my passion and skills to this position.
+Per our phone conversation, I will start work on [date].
+I will be out of town until [date] but can be reached at [contact info].
+Thank you again for this opportunity!
+Jesse Lewis

+**Rejecting an offer**

+Dear Joseph,
+Thank you for your employment offer to be a [position with company].
+Unfortunately, I am writing to inform you that I am unable to accept the offer.
+After evaluating all opportunities available to me, I have decided to accept another position in a different field.
+I truly enjoyed meeting and speaking with you and other representatives and learning firsthand about your experiences.
+Best wishes for the continued success of [company].
+Thank you again for your consideration.
+Sincerely,
+Nancy Craft

+Fred and Janine,
+I enjoyed meeting with you and your colleagues last week regarding the position of [role].
+Thank you for you time and consideration during this process.
+While I am not sure where you are in the hiring process, I wanted to let you know that I would like to withdraw my application from consideration for this position.
+I have accepted a similar position at another organization.
+Thank you again for you consideration and best of luck in your search.
+Sincerely,
+Anne Green